-aloo chole curry or aloo chana masala recipe is a punjabi dish made with potatoes and white chickpeas. this aloo chole recipe is usually had for breakfast and is served with hot pooris.
+aloo chole ki sabzi recipe with step by step photos – this aloo chana ki sabzi is a delicious punjabi dish made with potatoes and white chickpeas. this aloo chole sabzi recipe is usually had for breakfast and is served with hot pooris.

 this aloo chole recipe is adapted from book “the dhabas of amritsar” (India | US). the author yashbir sharma has mentioned that in the early 50’s this chana masala recipe was the signature dish of kwality restaurant in connaught place, delhi. kwality ke chole is still famous in delhi. i have never had chole from kwality so i cannot compare. but i can tell you the aloo chole was awesome.

 there are many variations of making aloo chole recipe from dry to semi gravy to a curry version. chole are made in so many ways in north india. each family has their own way of making them. this is a no onion no garlic version of aloo chana masala.